getflywheel/local-docs-addon-api/overview/addon_manifest.md

 # Addon Manifest

-You can learn more about package.json from the [NPM documentation](https://docs.npmjs.com/files/package.json).
+You can learn more about package.json from the [npm documentation](https://docs.npmjs.com/files/package.json).